At last the waiting’s over and the winners have been announced.

 The announcement of a new HWA prize for unpublished novels, in collaboration with Sharpe Books, surprised and delighted guests.

 The success of the evening was in great measure thanks to our sponsors, Sharpe Books and The History Press.
 Our judges dedicated a great deal of their time reading and debating the huge number of submissions with generosity and enthusiasm, and the HWA is hugely grateful to them for their work.
 And guests enjoyed the food provided by The Cheese Tasting Company.

 A delighted Shaun Whiteside, translator of To Die in Spring, on his way to collect the 2018 HWA Sharpe Books Gold Crown (also seen in the main image, with judge Elizabeth Fremantle)

 Leanda de Lisle receives her award from 2018 HWA Non-fiction Crown judge Jason Goodman

 Clare Gordon from Head of Zeus with the 2018 HWA Debut Crown awarded by judge and crime blogger Ayo Onatade

-HWA Chair Imogen Robertson presents Jennifer Falkner with her first prize in the Dorothy Dunnett short story competition
+HWA Chair Imogen Robertson presenting the first prize in the Dorothy Dunnett short story competition, won by Jennifer Falkner

 And relax… guests enjoy the rest of the evening